aerospike-community/aerospike-graphite/README.md

   --tls_certfile TLS_CERTFILE
                         The client TLS cert --tls_cafile TLS_CAFILE
-                        The CA certificate for the server (if self-signed or not globally recognized) --tls_capath TLS_CAPATH
+                        The CA for the server's cert.
+  --tls_capath TLS_CAPATH
-                        The path to a directory containing CRLs --tls_protocols TLS_PROTOCOLS
+                        The path to a directory containing CA certs and/or CRLs --tls_protocols TLS_PROTOCOLS
                         The TLS protocol to use.
 Available choices: SSLv2, SSLv3, TLSv1, TLSv1.1, TLSv1.2, all.
 An optional + or